エピソード

 3 分

 Thank you for tuning in to United Kingdom Tariff News and Tracker.
-Be sure to subscribe for regular updates on how changing tariff policies affect UK-US trade relations.
-This has been a quiet please production, for more check out quiet please dot ai.
+Don’t forget to subscribe for the latest updates on tariffs and trade.
+This has been a Quiet Please production, for more check out quiet please dot ai.

 For more check out https://www.quietperiodplease.com/